The unintended effects of universalizing social pensions: Evidence from Mexico: Results

 \subsubsection{Income effect and the opportunity cost of leisure}

+The theoretical framework developed in Section~\ref{TFramework} predicts that the universalization of the pension program may affect labor supply through a standard income effect.
+By increasing non-labor income, the pension raises the demand for leisure if leisure is a normal good.
+Moreover, the framework suggests that this response should be strongest among low-income elderly individuals, for whom the transfer represents a larger share of total resources.
+The ultimate effect on poverty is therefore theoretically ambiguous and depends on the balance between the additional transfer income and any reduction in labor earnings induced by the program.

-To better understand the modest poverty effects and the increase in extreme poverty observed in 2024, we explore heterogeneous responses to the universalization of the pension program across the income distribution.
-We estimate the impact of the reform on both program take-up and employment decisions by income quartile, in order to identify differential behavioral responses among low- and high-income elderly individuals.
+To evaluate these predictions, we estimate heterogeneous effects of the reform across the income distribution.
+Specifically, we examine the impact of the universalization on program take-up and employment decisions by income quartile, allowing us to identify differential behavioral responses among low- and high-income elderly individuals.

-Panel (a) of \autoref{figMechanismIncome} shows that take-up rates rose across the distribution, but the magnitude of the increase varied significantly.
-The second income quartile exhibited the largest growth in program participation, while the bottom quartile, composed largely of individuals already covered under the pre-2019 scheme, experienced more modest gains.
+Panel (a) of \autoref{figMechanismIncome} shows that take-up rates increased throughout the income distribution, although the magnitude of the increase varied substantially.
+The second income quartile experienced the largest increase in participation, while the bottom quartile, composed largely of individuals already covered under the pre-2019 scheme, exhibited more modest gains.

-Importantly, however, we also find a notable increase in take-up among the lowest-income group.
-This result suggests that the universalization succeeded in expanding access among economically vulnerable individuals who may have previously been excluded due to administrative or documentation barriers.
-By simplifying eligibility and removing the contributory pension screening rule, the 2019 reform helped bring low-income elderly into the program's fold, a key goal of the policy change.
+Importantly, however, we also observe a meaningful increase in participation among the lowest-income elderly.
+This finding suggests that the universalization succeeded in expanding access among economically vulnerable individuals who may have previously faced administrative, informational, or documentation barriers to enrollment \citep{Finkelstein2019,Bhargava2015}.
+By simplifying eligibility and eliminating the contributory pension screening requirement, the reform appears to have reduced exclusion among a segment of the population that the program was originally intended to serve.

-At the other end of the income distribution, take-up rates declined monotonically with income, as expected.
-Yet even in the top quartile, nearly 40\% of elderly individuals enrolled in the program after the reform.
-This raises concerns about the efficiency and progressivity of a universal approach: a substantial share of benefits is now accruing to individuals with little demonstrable financial need.
+At the upper end of the income distribution, take-up rates decline monotonically with income, as expected.
+Nevertheless, participation remains substantial even among the highest-income elderly, with nearly 40\% enrolling in the program after the reform.
+While this outcome is consistent with the objectives of a universal program, it implies that a significant share of public resources is allocated to individuals who are unlikely to experience meaningful improvements in economic well-being as a result of the transfer.